 , ISSN 2048-0792.
 This site is hosted at http://blog.comicsgrid.com/

 .
 It is an ongoing multi-authored blog and it also contains the archives of the peer-reviewed articles published here between January 2011 and December 2012.
 When we get funding for it, we aim to migrate those to the journal.
 This resource is archived by The UK Web Archive, British Library

 .
 With the exception of third-party content, this resource is licensed under a Creative Commons Attribution 3.0 Unported License

 .
-Individual authors retain the copyright of their articles.
-Third-party content is posted here for research and educational purposes and is copyright its original owners.
-Unless otherwise stated all images of and references to characters and comic art presented on this site are ©, ® or ™ of their respective owners.
+Individual authors retain the copyright of their original content.
+Third-party content is posted here for research and educational purposes under Academic Fair Use/Fair Dealing and the copyright belongs to its original owners.
+Unless otherwise stated all images of and references to characters and comic art presented on this site are ©, ® or ™ their respective owners.
 No challenge to any owner’s rights is intended or should be inferred.
 This site is managed and edited by Ernesto Priego

-. © 2010-2013 The Comics Grid.
+. © 2010-2015 The Comics Grid.
 Some Rights Reserved.
 If you have read all of this, thank you.
 Sharing is caring.
+Open scholarship now!